Paul Hankes Drielsma

 Work

-My current research focuses on security and privacy, especially in the area of location privacy.
+My research focused on security and privacy, especially in the area of location privacy.
 I am the project leader and one of the lead developers of Locaccino, an application for social location sharing with fine-grained privacy controls.
 Locaccino is part of the "User-Controllable Security and Privacy" project, supported in part by the NSF.

 Publications